 Course Description: PE Basketball 9 is a performance course designed to support and encourage students to develop their individual sport skills, physical strength and conditioning, health and nutritional knowledge and goal setting and organizational skills within a basketball setting.
 PE Basketball 9 includes a classroom component in addition to the training component.
 You will be introduced to topics such as basketball coaching theory, sports nutrition, exercise technique and training methods specific to basketball.
 Chilliwack Secondary's PE department stresses the importance and belief that all students will be included and expected to participate to the best of their ability.
 The overarching aim for the course is to ensure enjoyable lifelong basketball opportunities for players of all levels of ability as well as development for elite players to pursue excellence.
-Schedule: Monday, Wednesday, and Friday- off season; Every day during season Time: 7:00- 8:10 am Requirement: Excellent attendance and full commitment
+Requirement: Excellent attendance and full commitment